-Who Lost, I Found: Stories (paperback)
+Who Lost, I Found: Stories (ebook)

 Broken Eye Books is publishing the folk horror collection Who Lost, I Found by Eden Royce.

 In these tales of Black Southern speculative fiction, the author weaves together several subgenres like a sweetgrass basket: Southern Gothic, weird fiction, dark fantasy, and folk horror.
 All inspired by her Gullah Geechee heritage and its cautionary stories, and the hoodoo that runs throughout, whether everyone acknowledges it or not.

 Includes the Shirley Jackson Award finalist story, “Room and Board Included, Demonology Extra” (from our anthology Cooties Shot Required).

 An old woman can wake the dead, for a time, bringing families peace when they’ve been denied justice.
 An elder on death row chooses her last meal, and it isn’t on the menu.
 A witch learns the real reason behind her ex-husband’s death and decides to do a little hexing of her own.
 A girl gets more than she bargained when she sneaks into a room at a historic property . . .

 These are stories written like the South itself: beautiful, dangerous, haunting.
 Giving the South its due in speculative fiction for reaching further than many realize and for leaving an indelible stain.